 Where to stay in Kotor

-- Kotor has accommodation options for every budget from Hostels, to apartments and hotel rooms.
+- Kotor has accommodation options for every budget, from Hostels to apartments and hotel rooms.

 - Hostels in Kotor can start from as little as 25 euros a night for a shared dorm room.